Wes Montgomery: Artistry

 According to jazz guitar educator Wolf Marshall, Montgomery often approached solos in a three-tiered manner: he would begin the progression with single note lines, derived from scales or modes; after a fitting number of sequences, he would play octaves for a few more sequences, finally culminating with block chords.
 He used mostly superimposed triads and arpeggios as the main source for his soloing ideas and sounds.

 Instead of using a guitar pick, Montgomery plucked the strings with the fleshy part of his thumb, using down strokes for single notes and a combination of up strokes and down strokes for chords and octaves.
 He developed this technique not for technical reasons but for the benefit of his neighbors and not waking his children.
 He worked long hours as a machinist before his music career began and practised late at night.
 To keep everyone happy, he played quietly by using his thumb.
 This actually worked out well, as he used an amplifier when performing, which allowed him to really exploit his thumb-picking style.
-His style smoothly incorporated the guitar into jazz and was studied by many.
+Building initially on the single-line tradition of Charlie Christian, his style would significantly advance the guitar solo into bebop after he heard John Coltrane and began adding his notably graceful, warm, and intricate embellishments.
+His technique has been studied by many jazz guitarists and is available for students in transcription.

 Montgomery was also known for his use of octaves in his playing.
 In an interview with music critic Ralph J. Gleason, Montgomery was quoted saying: "Playing octaves was just a coincidence.
 And it's still such a challenge.
 I used to have headaches every time I played octaves, because it was extra strain, but the minute I'd quit I'd be alright.
 I don't know why, but it was my way, and my way just backfired on me.
 But now I don't have headaches when I play octaves.
 I'm just showing you how a strain can capture a cat and almost choke him, but after a while it starts to ease up because you get used to it."